Accenture/adop-docker-compose/README.md

 ![HomePage](https://raw.githubusercontent.com/Accenture/adop-docker-compose/master/img/exampleproj.png)

-Once you have explored this the next step is to create your own Workspace and Project and then load another cartridge using a 'Load Cartridge' job in the 'Cartridge Management' folder (that automatically gets created in any Project).
+Once you have explored this, the next step is to create your own Workspace and Project and then load another cartridge using a 'Load Cartridge' job in the 'Cartridge Management' folder (that automatically gets created in any Project).
 The cartridge [development cartridge](https://github.com/accenture/adop-cartridge-cartridge-dev/) also helps create your own cartridges.

 # Quickstart Instructions

 These instructions will spin up an instance in a single server in AWS ([for **_evaluation_** purposes](https://accenture.github.io/adop-docker-compose/docs/evaluation-mode)).
 Please check the [prerequisites](https://accenture.github.io/adop-docker-compose/docs/prerequisites/).

 NB. the instructions will also work in anywhere supported by [Docker Machine](https://docs.docker.com/machine/), just follow the relevant Docker Machine instructions for your target platform and then start at step 3 below and (you can set the AWS_VPC_ID to NA).